davidswisa/microservices-example-kube/README.md

 ## About the project:

+This project is a kubernetes translation derived from this [project](https://github.com/davidswisa/microservices-example).

 This simple reservation application uses a queue manager for all reservation tasks like create, update, and delete.
 And use a more direct approach to get the data from the DB.